hamza-yusuff/Enigma-API/README.md

 To get the public and private key for RSA,you can use the GET endpoints available in this API.

-To know more about RSA, you visit the link - https://en.wikipedia.org/wiki/RSA_(cryptosystem)
+To know more about RSA, you can visit the link - https://en.wikipedia.org/wiki/RSA_(cryptosystem)

 #### Encryption